UAV Radial Menu

 - signal quality.

-This section allows quickly determining whether the positioning data is accurate enough to complete the mission.
+This section allows you to quickly determine whether positioning data is accurate enough to perform the mission.

 | Color | Meaning |